 The interdisciplinary structure of each major - plus the emphasis on practical experience and applying social science research to the real world - gives students a unique foundation from which to pursue a wide range of careers.
 Many of our students enter the workforce directly after graduation, while others choose to further their education in graduate schools around the country.

 “I would like to thank the department for allowing students the opportunity to have community internships and get credit for them.
 Sometimes it is not just the reading and testing of materials in a classroom that really tells what a person is capable of accomplishing.
 It is the hands-on experiences that can make a really big difference.”

-Students in Cognitive Science go on to graduate study in areas as diverse as psychology, linguistics, artificial intelligence, computer science, philosophy, and cognitive science.
-Cognitive Science majors who wish to pursue careers in industry, research, or education find that the major’s focus on analytical thinking, cognition, and human behavior provide an excellent skill set and knowledge base for a wide range of opportunities.
-Recent graduates can be found at places as varied as Moog, Inc., VOCAL Technologies, and Hamilton College.
+Students in Cognitive Science major are prepared to go on to graduate study in areas as diverse as psychology, linguistics, artificial intelligence, computer science, philosophy, and cognitive science.
+Alternatively, the major's focus on analytical thinking, cognition, and human behavior provide an excellent skill set and knowledge base for industry careers such as information technology, education, human factors research, marketing, and government intelligence.

 Community Mental Health

 Students in the Health and Human Services major with a concentration in Community Mental Health are prepared to work in such areas as mental health, developmental disabilities, addictions treatment, and community education, as well as in a broad array of social and human services organizations.
 Recent graduates have secured employment in private, nonprofit, and government agencies, including: